CSNN Distance Education | Academic Integrity Policy

 8.2 How the investigation is handled

 Investigations are run by CSNN Distance Education Academic Affairs, with oversight from School administration.
 You will be contacted in writing that an investigation has been opened; while the investigation is underway, online access will be suspended.
-Investigations can take up to 6 weeks to complete.
-Time lost will be re-added to the user’s timeline, however; no additional time will be granted to complete any applicable re-writes.
+Investigations can take up to six (6) weeks to complete.
+Time lost will be re-added to your course timeline; however, no additional time will be granted to complete any applicable rewrites or Integrity Reassessment.

 8.3 The standard we use